DmitryLovin/hangman/README.md

 >data/words.txt

-New words have to uppercase.
+New words have to be uppercase.

 Launch **main.rb** to play the game via: